 It is a straight narrow portion at the end of the fibres about 1/4 of the fibre length.
 It is very small in diameter.

-Cotton fibres have a structure which is studies for nearly a century also, which is shown as multilayered.
-The structure consists of the primary wall (cell) of the cotton fibre, and the outer surface layer (the cuticle) particularly, has a large influence on fibre properties.
-Cotton fibre has a fibrillar structure which also consists of a primary wall, a secondary wall and a lumen. cross-sectional cotton fibre has the following parts as shown in Fig
+The cross-sectional structure of cotton fibers has been studied for nearly a century also, which is shown as multilayered.
+Cotton fiber structure consists of the primary wall (cell) of the cotton fiber, and the outer surface layer (the cuticle) particularly, has a large influence on fiber properties.
+Cotton fiber has a fibrillar structure which also consists of a primary wall, a secondary wall, and a lumen. cross-sectional cotton fiber has the following parts as shown in Fig

-Mature cotton fibre contains the following outermost layer of waxy which may also contain pectin and proteins material.
+Mature cotton fiber contains the following outermost layer of waxy which may also contain pectin and protein material.
 It serves as a smooth water-resistant coating and protects the rest of the fibre.
-Basically, this layer is need to be removed from the fibre by scouring
+Basically, this layer is needed to be removed from the fiber by scouring

 Firstly it is the waxiest material which is formed in the early days of growth during the first 15–18 days of fibre growth.
 It mainly consists of cellulose but also contains pertinacious and protein material.
 So, the deposition of the latter begins at a very early stage, possibly on the first day of growth